 I would suggest that any future fellow "Caministas" do similar; make Annascaul your prime destination when initially setting off for the Dingle Peninsula.
 Get there, get settled at the dg and enjoy an evening (or two) of R&R at one of the charming local taverns.
 You can then set off to Tralee by bus first thing on the morning of Day One - whenever you decide that is.
-You can arrange to leave your car, food or non-essential belongings at the hostel, as you'll spend Night One in the village of Camp.
+You can arrange to leave your car, food or non-essential belongings at the guest house, as you'll spend Night One in the village of Camp.
 You'll then be back at the dg in Annascaul for Night Two and again on Night Three, should you choose to return from Dingle at the very end.
 You can then add the more leisurely 10km round trip to the beautiful hidden gem that is Annascaul Lake to your itinerary or just spend more time chillaxing on Inch Beach.

 Of course, you may feel that Dingle town deserves more time or view the three days as just the warm up to the post-Camino second half of The Dingle Way.
-Either way, I would recommend at least spending Night Two at The Dingle Gate Hostel, from where Brian can kindly organise a luggage transfer to Dingle for a small fee.
+Either way, I would recommend at least spending Night Two at Dingle Gate House, from where Brian can kindly organise a luggage transfer to Dingle for a small fee.
 Whatever you decide though, St John's Church above is where you'll begin your Kerry Camino adventure proper.
 And, believe me, you won't regret it!
 The Kerry Camino definitely ranks as one of my most enjoyable, dare I say, spiritual life experiences.
 I did it alone, but I'd imagine it would be equally enjoyable to walk with a close friend or as part of a group.
 The route can be muddy in sections - particularly on Day 1 - so good walking shoes and waterproofs are recommended.
 Overall though, while it is a challenge, I would describe the Kerry Camino as a suitable excursion for moderately fit people of all ages and all levels of walking experience.

 In this début dg blog article, I have outlined the mere practicals, keeping the more meaningful memories for the prose of perhaps another article or gallery.
 And so, it's over to you!
 Any questions about the walk?
 Anyone fancy sharing their own Camino experiences?
 Feel free to contribute in the comments section below.